 Keep in mind that change doesn’t happen overnight.
 And while you can’t expect something to happen immediately, it doesn’t mean your efforts will only go to waste.
 Petitions often inspire others to become advocates of a cause, leading more people to echo your pleas and continue what you started.
 While it might not seem like much at first, it’s still a stepping stone to building a better world.

 Today, the advent of technology and the powerful forces of the Internet enable many individuals and groups to make their appeals known to the broader majority and their target recipients through online petitions.
-It streamlines the process of gathering signatures and reaching the addressee by creating an open line for communication.
+Doing so streamlines the process of gathering signatures and reaching the addressee by creating an open line for a communication plan.
 That way, people from around the globe may participate in a cause that they believe in in the simplest way possible.

 What Impact Do Petitions Have on a Cause?